LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/goal-tracker-report.md

 To learn more about engagement attributes, [click here](data-reporting-engagement-attributes-data-sources-engagement-attributes-overview.html)

 \** The “PRODUCT LIST” attribute is a delimited list of the Products included in the Cart Engagement attribute.
 The cart is included in the Transaction Engagement attribute which is intended to be passed upon a completion of purchase.
 The list of values includes: name, category, sku, price, and quantity.

+## Predefined grid

+The grid spreads out all the relevant metrics in a granular view so any member on the account may easily download the grid or receive scheduled copies to their email.

+Perform the analysis and customization you need using an offline copy, in excel using the complete grid.
+You can choose the document type (daily/monthly) based on your needed timeframe.
+The daily grid gives daily aggregations for all the [metrics](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer) while the monthly grid offers the corresponding aggregations at the monthly level.
+The data is presented at the brand, campaign and engagement level.

+## Metrics:

+For all metrics available within this dashboard please search the Report Builder Data Metrics by the name of the dashboard in the [Developers Community.](https://developers.liveperson.com/essential-resources-report-builder-data-metrics.html#documenttitlecontainer)